 Amsterdam is an amazing city for many reasons: world-class art and magnificent museums, unforgettable food, unique architecture and street scenes, and so much more.
-But visiting the Anne Frank House while you’re there—the museum at the location of Anne Frank’s secret annex—is one of the most meaningful and memorable activities.
+But visiting the Anne Frank House while you’re here—the museum at the location of Anne Frank’s secret annex—is one of the most meaningful and memorable activities.
 An absolute must-not-miss.

 Visiting the Anne Frank House

 Consequently, the Anne Frank House is also one of the most popular tourist sites in town so you must plan ahead.
-This trip may take a little more planning than usual but it’s worth every extra bit.
+This visit may take a little more planning than usual but it’s worth every extra bit.
 Start here with these top tips for visiting the Anne Frank House in Amsterdam.

 1. Re-read the Diary of Anne Frank before your visit